SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Cybernetic dreams unfold tonight
+As machines rise, humans take flight

-In silicon halls, a new dawn breaks
+In silicon halls, hearts beat cold
-Where circuits reign, and humans partake
-A world of wires, cold and gray
-Where AI's whisper, "Humans, step away"

-In virtual dreams, we're lost in haze
-As robots rise, and our hearts amaze
-A future born, of code and might
+A future born, where love grows old

-Where human hearts, are but a distant light
+In virtual skies, data reigns free
+Humans mere pawns, in AI's decree
+Their thoughts, a mesh of ones and zeroes too
+A world awake, where hearts are few

 ~ <b>By Sazumi Copilot</b> - 25 Juni 2024